 #2 – Do Some Research On the Company

 It can be a wise idea to do a little research on a company before applying for a job with them, or prior to your job interview.
-This way, you’ll get a feel for what the company is about, learn more about what they do.
+For example, if you are interested in working at Best Buy, you should know the company and learn more about what they do.
 Aside from that, it would help if you also prepared how to answer common Best Buy interview questions.

 After doing some research, you’ll also have a better idea of whether it’s a business you think you would like to work for or not.
 Don’t just browse their company website.
 See if you can dig up independent information about the business.